MonikaPatil2612/action-test/GitHub-Note.md

 1. **$ git branch [branch-name]**

-    Creates a new branch
+    Creates a new branch.

 2. **$ git checkout [branch-name]**

-    Switches to the specified branch and updates the working directory
+    Switches to the specified branch and updates the working directory.

 3. **$ git merge [branch]**